zimul8r/Cortex-Plus-Heroic/README.md

 # Marvel Heroic Roleplaying
-Character sheet(s) for Marvel Heroic Roleplaying.
+Character sheet(s) for the Marvel Heroic Roleplaying Game.

 To use this character sheet, be sure to disable Legacy Sanitation under Character Sheet Template in Settings.